 Spring and Summer are kitten season!
-Yes, really, kittens have a season, even parts of the USA that don’t have much change of seasons, like where I am in Southern California.
-Kitten season has an upside, and a dark side.
-If you’ve been waiting to adopt a baby kitten or – for even more fun – a pair, during kitten season there are bucketfuls to choose from.
-It’s still early in the season in many parts of the country, so the dark side hasn’t totally taken over, and shelters and rescues aren’t overflowing with baby felines just yet.
+Yes, kittens have a season, even parts of the USA that don’t have much change in seasons, like where I am in Southern California.
+Kitten season has an upside and a dark side.
+If you’ve been waiting to adopt a baby kitten or – for even more fun – a pair, during kitten season, there are bucketfuls to choose from.
+It’s still early in the season in many parts of the country, so the dark side hasn’t entirely taken over, and shelters and rescues aren’t overflowing with baby felines just yet.
 But by June, the tide turns, and as statistics show in so many communities, more and more unweaned kittens are pouring in each year.
 There are just not enough homes for them all.

 How many kittens?

 Statistical information from some city shelters is accessible, if overwhelming.
 Los Angeles Animal Services (LAAS) offers transparency in publishing all their intake & outcome figures online, with stats from every month from 2007 through today.
 Unweaned kittens, which is kittens under 8 weeks of age, even get their very own report.